 Microlyte: This is Waterdrop’s electrolyte blend.
 May be useful for athletes to refuel, but contains citric acid, flavoring agents and a blend of added vitamins and minerals so we don’t recommend it.

-Microenergy: This is Waterdrop’s energy blend.
-It contains caffeine but the caffeine dose is not clearly listed on the product pages which is a consumer safety issue.
-The “Oro” product for example lists 90 milligrams (mg) caffeine on the product image (which is around the amount in one cup of coffee), but “23 mg/3.5 oz” in the product details.
+The “Oro” product for example lists 90 milligrams (mg) of caffeine in the product image (which is around the amount in one cup of coffee), but “23 mg/3.5 oz” in the product details.
 It’s unclear how many ounces the product is or what leads to this discrepancy, and this is unacceptable given that caffeine is a stimulant.

 We recommend avoiding this product line altogether.

-Microtea: Naturally colored and containing real tea ingredients like rosehip extract.
+Microtea: Naturally colored and contains real tea ingredients like rosehip extract.
 Free of added vitamins so we would consider this Waterdrop’s cleanest formulation.
 It still contains citric acid and flavoring agents so we don’t recommend it overall.

 “I never really liked flavor water in the past, but I was pleasantly surprised and I love waterdrop!
 The flavors are such a great range so there is something for everyone, and the water bottle is really nice and high quality.
 If you are looking for a new flavored water or a replacement for juice or tea, this is a perfect choice!

-The top negative review from a verified purchaser is written by a user named “Jane Doe” who gives the product 2 out of 5 stars who claims the flavors don’t taste good and the product is overpriced:
+The top negative review from a verified purchaser is written by a user named “Jane Doe” who gives the product 2/5 star rating, and who claims the flavors don’t taste good and the product is overpriced:

 Pros and Cons of Waterdrop